 The following table provides an example of the kind of behaviours which may be deemed inappropriate/ unacceptable.
 It also includes examples of the range of sanctions which may be applied.
-This list is by no means exhaustive.
-The school reserves the right to apply movement through these stages as appropriate.
+The school reserves the right to apply movement through these stages as appropriate to the level of behaviour being displayed.

 All of the sanctions listed below are put in place at the discretion of the Head teacher.
-The context and individual child's needs will be fully taken into account when sanctions are applied.
+The context and individual child's needs will be fully taken-into-account when sanctions are applied.